Nisha Patel-Nasri: Background

 Nisha Patel-Nasri was a 29-year-old Luton-born Hindu Gujarati British Indian who grew up in London and ran a hairdressing business near her home in Wembley.
 She also volunteered as a special constable in the Metropolitan Special Constabulary for the three years prior to her death.

-In Berkshire in May 2003, she married 33-year-old Beirut-born Fadi Nasri who ran a limousine hire company from their home.
+In May 2003, she married 33-year-old Lebanese-born Fadi Nasri, in Berkshire; who ran a limousine hire company from their home.
+Nasri was born in Beirut in 1970.
 On the night before her murder, Patel-Nasri and her husband had dined out to celebrate their third wedding anniversary.
 However, it later emerged that Fadi had been having a secret affair with a Lithuanian prostitute at the time.

 Murder

-Patel-Nasri's home was in a neighbourhood with generally low crime rates, but the Saturday before her murder three men, initially believed to be burglars, attempted to enter her home but fled after they were confronted by her at around 10 pm.
+Patel-Nasri's home was in a neighbourhood with generally low crime rates, but the Saturday before her murder, three men, initially believed to be burglars; attempted to enter her home but fled after they were confronted by her at around 22:00.

 On the evening of 11 May 2006, Patel-Nasri was reported to have gone outside her home carrying a chef's knife.
 It is believed that this was the murder weapon.
 A man wearing a hooded top was seen running away from the scene.
 During the subsequent trial, it transpired that Patel-Nasri had been stabbed inside her home and had staggered outside the front door before collapsing.
 She died in Northwick Park Hospital as a result of a stab wound to her left thigh.